Of course, you should start blogging this year (2026) and beyond.

 The rest of this article is based on answering that question, so it is time to get to work and start building your blog.

-But before we get into the practical side of things, we must deal with the theoretical side of building a profitable blog.
+But before we get into the practical side of building a profitable blog, we must address the theoretical side.

 Your first step toward starting a blog is to choose your target market.